 When I see stories like Jason Seliskar’s class having a student edcamp, I think about the potential bottled up in many of our students.
 When I watch videos of Caine’s arcade and the global cardboard challenge I get excited that the pendulum is swinging towards voice and choice at an earlier age.
 It’s the reason I’ve been such a huge believer in the power of Genius Hour and 20% Projects to give our students the freedom to choose what they learn, what they make, and how they share it.

 And yet, I know how hard my first-grade daughter’s teachers work to help her learn to read and write, understand basic mathematic principles, and guide her through the standards.
-I get the enormous pressures put on teachers to follow curriculum, prepare students to be successful on standardized assessments, and cover (instead of explore) specific content.
+I get the enormous pressures put on teachers to follow the curriculum, prepare students to be successful on standardized assessments, and cover (instead of exploring) specific content.